The Colorful Farmed Salmon Myth You Should Stop Believing

 Even if you don't normally like fish, it's hard to ignore how delicious a flaky, buttery salmon filet can be.
 Not only is salmon tasty, but its mild flavor makes it a versatile protein, and it can work in everything from this Korean-Style Air Fryer Salmon recipe to this Cajun Grilled Salmon recipe.
 While we eat around 4.5 billion pounds of seafood every year, according to Oceanbox, salmon is the second-most common type of seafood in the U.S.

 But although we love to eat salmon, we may not fully understand how to properly buy and cook it.
 For instance, a general rule of thumb is that salmon is done cooking when the inside easily flakes with a fork; However, that's a salmon myth.
 In actuality, the tail may turn out flaky while the thicker end still isn't fully cooked.
 So, it's best to make sure the whole filet has reached an internal temperature of 145 degrees Fahrenheit with a thermometer.
 Another misconception, according to the Aquaculture Stewardship Council, is that farmed salmon is unhealthy and full of antibiotics.
-As the council explained, many salmon farms don't use antibiotics and farmed salmon contains plenty of nutrients and Omega-3 fatty acids.
+As the council explained, many salmon farms don't use antibiotics and studies show that farmed salmon contains plenty of nutrients and Omega-3 fatty acids.

 Many people also judge the quality of a salmon filet based on its color, but this is yet another assumption that isn't necessarily based in facts.